-To insert a Memory StickTM using the Memory StickTM slot, proceed as follows:
+To insert a Memory StickTM, proceed as follows:

-- Once you have stored your data from your digital device, insert the Memory StickTM with the arrow facing up and toward the Memory StickTM slot. - Carefully slide the Memory StickTM into the slot until it clicks in place.
+- 1 Once you have stored your data from your digital device, insert the Memory StickTM with the arrow facing up and toward the Memory StickTM slot. - 2 Carefully slide the Memory StickTM into the slot until it clicks in place.
 The Memory StickTM is automatically detected by your system and appears in your My Computer window as a local drive, under the appropriate letter (depending on the configuration of your computer).